 - June: Approximately 10 employees participated in the Amidaji Temple Hydrangea Festival (to work as parking lot attendants).

-- June: A total of approximately 130 former and current employees participated in cleanups of the area around the Ishin Hyakunen Kinen Park in Yamaguchi.
+- June: A total of approximately 130 present and former employees participated in cleanups of the area around the Yamaguchi Ishin Hyakunen Kinen Park.

-- July: Nine teams participated in the 16th Cutter Race Competition of the Hofu Harbor Festival.
+- July: Nine teams participated in Cutter Race Competition of the Hofu Harbor Festival.

 - July: Approximately 120 employees participated in the 46th Hofu Dance Festival.